luwangg/linux-netutils/README.md

 The program adds client's source address to a list managed by xt_recent iptables extension.
 To be able to do so, it must be set up as a setuid root CGI application.
 Surely, its URL should require authentication, and the transport should be HTTPS.

 ## udp-tun
-### Simple host-to-host VPN for IPv4 or IPv6 over UDP with support for dynamic endpoints.
+### Simple host-to-host VPN for IPv4 or IPv6 over UDPv4 with support for dynamic endpoints.
 The program creates an ad-hoc VPN by connecting client's and server's tunnel interfaces by UDP packets.
 Addresses and routing have to be set up manually.
 The server keeps track of the client address by using the address of the last packed received.
 The program provides no authentication, integrity checks, or encryption, and cannot withstand any deliberate attack.
 So it should be used in controlled environments only.

 ## Usage